STM Kargu: Possible buyers

 STM told that they were in discussion with three unnamed foreign countries about export sales of Kargu.
 STM mentioned "desert, tundra and tropical conditions" suggesting the buyers may be some distance from Turkey.

+Foreign Minister Mevlut Cavusoglu spoke at the Japan National Press Club in September 2022 and mentioned that there is willingness to sell Turkish drones, including the Kargu-2, to Japan.

 A UN panel says that Government of National Accord affiliated forces have likely received STM Kargu drones, specifically the Kargu-2 model.